Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 There are many great resources for PyTest and I wanted to curate them into one resource.

-In my experience, I look for 3 things;
+In my experience, I look for 3 things:

 1. Good docs.
 2. A repo that works out of the box.
 3. Videos to explain concepts.

 I hope PyTest FullStack, (PFS), achieves this.
+It is a Full Stack PyTest framework from SQL DB tests to E2E tests with Playwright.

 We will work in a circular way, going back to concepts we have seen before.
 This helps learning, so don't be too concerned if things don't click at first.